Some Remarks on $\phi$-Dedekind rings and $\phi$-Prufer rings

 Then $\phi(I)$ is is a direct summand of a free $\phi(R)$-module $\phi(R)^{(\kappa)}$.
 Thus $\phi(I)$ is a projective $\phi(R)$-ideal.
 Since $I$ is a nonnil ideal of $R$, $\phi(I)$ is a regular ideal of $\phi(R)$ by Lemma \ref{nonnil-regu}.
 By \cite[Lemma 5.3]{GFT16}, $\phi(I)$ is an invertible ideal of $\phi(R)$.
-Thus $I$ is $\phi$-invertible.
-Now, suppose $R$ is a a strongly $\phi$-ring.
-Then $I$ is $\phi$-invertible if and only if $I$ is invertible, which implies $I$ is projective by \cite[Lemma 18.1]{H88} and \cite[Corollary 3.1]{V69}. \end{proof}
+Thus $I$ is $\phi$-invertible. \end{proof}

 Recall that an integral domain $R$ is a Dedekind domain if any nonzero ideal is invertible.
 Utilizing $\phi$-invertible, the authors in \cite{FA05} introduce $\phi$-Dedekind rings which are generalizations of Dedekind domains to the context of rings that are in the class $\mathcal{H}$. \begin{definition} A $\phi$-ring $R$ is called \emph{$\phi$-Dedekind} provided that any nonnil ideal of $R$ is $\phi$-invertible. \end{definition}